iKenndac/new-blog/content/about/index.md

 ### Sweden

-In 2010, I moved to Sweden with my fianceé, deciding that we should do such a thing while we were young and could move geographically without affecting our work too much.
+In 2010, I moved to Sweden with my fiancée, deciding that we should do such a thing while we were young and could move geographically without affecting our work too much.
 The original plan was to stay for eighteen months, but we're still here over four years later!

 <img src="/pictures/about/sweden.jpg" width="760" /> \\
 *Trying to learn Swedish.*